NOAA-PSL/UFS-RNR-configurations/README.md

 # Configuration Archives

-The directory tree for each UFS-RNR release configuration follows that of the UFS-RNR workflow directory tree.
-For example, a given directory tree for a single cycle of a 3DVAR weakly-coupled experiment would have the following structure.
+The directory tree for each respective UFS-RNR release configurations follows that of the UFS-RNR workflow directory tree.
+For example, a given directory tree for a single cycle of a 3DVAR weakly-coupled UFS-RNR experiment would have the following structure.

 ~~~
 ├── forecast